Laceration injury claims

 Do I have a claim for a laceration?

-What types of lacerations can be claimed for?
+What types of laceration can you claim for?

 Produced by a blow, blunt trauma, a collision, a fall or a sharp object, lacerations can vary in severity and affect any part of the body.
 Contact with broken glass is another notable cause.